davidayalas/personal_site/README.md

 * It gets some dynamic content from a Google Spreadsheet that has my recent tweets, that are populated with a [Google Apps Script](static/gas-scripts/get-twitter.gs)

-* The template I use is from html5up.net: https://html5up.net/helios
+* The template I use is from html5up.net, heavely modified without jquery and others: https://html5up.net/helios

 * To make it performant, I try to acomplish with Google LightHouse.
 [This is my current report](https://lighthouse-dot-webdotdevsite.appspot.com/lh/html?url=https://www.davidayala.eu).
 This is the most complex thing: SSG, critical path CSS, inline it, uncss...